vipul-maheshwari/vipul-maheshwari.github.io/_posts/2024-05-17-movie-recommendation-system-with-vdb.markdown

 release: 17-05-2024
 ---

-### Movie recommendation system using VectorDB and Genre spectrum embeddings

 This article provides a comprehensive guide on creating a scalable and production-grade movie recommendation system by leveraging the power of Genre Spectrum Embeddings and VectorDB.
 Inspired by the implementation outlined in this [paper](https://arxiv.org/pdf/2309.08787), We'll explore how combining these two techniques can significantly enhance the recommendation experience, addressing key challenges faced by traditional systems.

 Here's what we cover below: